LorenzoPiombini/Jaster/README.md

 - Want control.
 - Want **speed**.

-and I needed a fast parse for one of my porject, I was leaking memory everywhere,
+and I needed a fast parser for one of my porject, I was leaking memory everywhere,
-the memory usage of the application was increasing, so the one I wrote was pure garbage, i decided to rethink it and this is it.
+the memory usage of the application was increasing, so the one I wrote was pure garbage, I decided to rethink it and this is it, it is a very simple parser, it basically traverses the **JSON** string.

 ---